James Bond Logo

 Font and Colors

-The “007” digits on the James Bond logo since 1995 are italicized, bold, and serif-free.
-Based on them, the designer Filmhimmel created a font named 007 GoldenEye.
+Since 1995, the “007” digits on the James Bond logo have been italicized, bold, and serif-free.
+Based on these, the designer Filmhimmel created a font named 007 GoldenEye.
 The official version of the emblem is black and white, but it can take on different colors on posters.